 Knowing Your Meta Tags

-let us talk more in details and let’s get to know about the types of meta tags.
+Let us talk more in detail and let’s get to know about the types of meta tags.
 There are four types of Meta Tags.
 All these four different tags have a different purpose and they pass a great deal of information to Google about your page.
 Let’s list them before getting into more details about them.

 - Meta Keywords Attribute – A series of keywords you deem relevant to the page in question.